tjizep/nnnn/README.md

 * Block sparsity is gradually added during the first few epochs which then also reduces forward multiplies

 Note: the 'main' branch is currently being developed

+# Build and Run

+To build on replit and other *nix's

+* (open console/shell)
+* git submodule init
+* git submodule update
+* mkdir bld
+* cd bld
+* cmake ..
+* make
+* ./nnnn

+You can then change some of the parameters in the 'models/mnist_fc.json' it's also easy to make changes to the sources itself